Scooby-Doo! and the Reluctant Werewolf: Plot

-Every year, all of the classic Hollywood monsters, consisting of Frankenstein's monster, his wife, Repulsa, a mummy, the witch sisters, Bone Jangles the Skeleton, Dr. Jackyll/Mr. Snyde, Swamp Thing, and Dragonfly gather at Count Dracula's castle in Transylvania for the "Monster Road Rally", a road race similar to Wacky Races, awarding the winner with the "Monster of the Year" award as well as many other macabre prizes as announced by Dracula's wife and co-host, Vanna Pira.
-However, this year, Dracula receives a postcard from the Wolfman stating that he has retired to Florida and thus will not be participating in any further races.
+Every year, all of the classic Hollywood monsters gather at Count Dracula's castle in Transylvania for the "Monster Road Rally", a road race whose winner is given the "Monster of the Year" award by the race's announcer, Dracula's wife and co-host, Vanna Pira.
+This year however, Dracula receives a postcard from one of the racing monsters, the Wolfman, stating that he has retired to Florida and thus will not be participating in any further races.

-Dracula fears he will have to cancel the race due to this sudden absence, until his lion-like manservant Wolfgang notifies him of a way to create a new werewolf, according to an old spellbook; the full moon will come into the perfect position to transform a human into a werewolf every five centuries, on three nights in a row that begin the following night.
-The one in line to become the next werewolf is revealed to be none other than Shaggy Rogers, who coincidentally has won a recent car race, with the help of his pit crew, Scooby-Doo, and his young nephew, Scrappy-Doo.
+Dracula fears he will have to cancel the race due to this sudden, permanent absence, until his lion-like manservant Wolfgang notifies him of a way to create a new werewolf.
+The full moon will come into the perfect position to transform a human into a werewolf for three nights.
+The one in line to become the next werewolf is revealed to be none other than Shaggy Rogers, whom coincidentally has won a recent race with the help of his pit crew, Scooby-Doo, his young nephew Scrappy-Doo, and the support of Shaggy's girlfriend Googie.

-Dracula sends his hunchbacked henchmen, "The Hunch Bunch", consisting of the well-civilized Brunch and the gibberish-speaking Crunch, on a mission to America to turn Shaggy into a werewolf and bring him back to his castle for the race.
-The first two nights, the duo is unsuccessful due to Scooby noticing their plans and preventing an unknowing Shaggy from being exposed to moonlight.
-But on the final night, while Shaggy is at a drive-in movie along with his girlfriend, Googie, the Hunch Bunch manages to expose Shaggy to moonlight by dropping the sunroof of his customized race car, causing Shaggy to be transformed into a werewolf.
-But Shaggy's hiccups surprisingly force him to alternate between human and werewolf.
-Hearing the other movie watchers speaking of a werewolf loose in the theater, Scooby hides in a nearby car.
-Upon meeting Scooby and seeing his reflection, Shaggy flees the drive-in with his car with Scooby, Scrappy, and Googie in tow, pursued by the Hunch Bunch, but loses his hiccups in the pursuit and thus remains trapped in werewolf form.
-The Hunch Bunch then knocks the group out with moon dust from their vehicle, the "Bat-Copter", and fly back to Transylvania, towing the car.